 The courses students follow will influence their progression on the next step from GCSE.
 All students will be able to progress into KS5 Science subjects whether they are on the Separates of the Combined route.
 Science is an essential part of any career as it allows students to explain the world around them, develop an enquiring mind, to have a hands-on approach to solving problems and cultivate logical thinking.
 These skills are transferrable to many other post GCSE courses and careers.

 How Parents Can Support Learning

-The AQA website for past papers is a useful resource although for Year 10, due to this being a new specification, papers are limited at the moment.
+The AQA website for past papers is a useful resource although for KS4, due to this being a new specification, papers are limited at the moment.
 The AQA website also has the specifications for the content required.

 BBC Bitesize GCSE Science has been updated to include the new content.

-Any Science revision guide that contains the courses for examination from 2018 is appropriate for Year 9 and Year 10.
-CGP seemed to be the most user friendly.
-For Year 11 the guides need to be for examinations taken in 2017.
+Any Science revision guide that contains the courses for examination from 2018 is appropriate for KS4.
+CGP seems to be the most user friendly and these can be purchased from the academy.

 Intervention sessions are hosted by members of the Science team, but attendance in lessons is key to success with complimentary studies outside of the classroom at home.

 We hope that you will encourage your child to extend their knowledge and understanding by reading books at home and by watching popular science programmes on television and making effective use of the academy’s resources.